-Today, as we close in on winter, the topic is access and control.
-At this time of year you spend a lot of time going in and out of outhouses, storerooms, milking parlors, calving sheds and barns.
+Today, as we close out mid summer, the topic is access and control.
+At this time of year you spend a lot of time going in and out of outhouses, storerooms, milking parlors, sheds and barns.

-You need good light and heating, knowing which animals are in which barn.
+In winter you need good light and heating, knowing which animals are in which barn.
 Do they have a sufficient stock of food, water and bedding, to make it through the darker days?
 Is it going to drop below zero tonight?
+Probably not.
 Which cow has the lame leg?
+Now that one is a mite more tricky, especially when summer rivers run low and other cows are in playful moods.

 “Farming looks mighty easy when your plow is a pencil and you’re a thousand miles from the corn field.”